Barra Mansa, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. It's important that you choose the necessary kind.
-A lot of adapters that you can buy are just plugs and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most countries.
+A plug adapter that supports outlet types C and N. Check that you choose the correct kind.
+Most adapters currently sold are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most areas.

 December